Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/upload-nft.rst

 Using InterPlanetary File System (IPFS)
 =======================================

 There are multiple ways of storing data in IPFS.
 You can do it from a user interface by running a node or you can use a pinning service.
-For this tutorial, you will download and run the IPFS and store the both NFT metadata and image itself.
-You can download and install IPFS from `this link <https://docs.ipfs.tech/install/>`_.
+For this tutorial, you will download and run the IPFS and store the both NFT metadata and image itself. `Click here to download and install IPFS <https://docs.ipfs.tech/install/>`__.

 .. image:: images/ipfs.png
     :width: 100%